 |ROI||Generates No or little capital gain.||Generates Higher capital gain.|

 This has been a guide to Income Stock and its definition.
-Here we discuss strategies and how to recognize income stock along with advantages and disadvantages.
+We explain its differences with growth stocks example, how to recognize, strategies & advantages.
 You may also learn more about Financing from the following articles –